On this page

 - compare your sales price to your competitors – a small increase in sales price is often acceptable to your customers

 - remember that companion selling and upselling will increase the overall sales

 - use promotional tools such as signs and direct marketing to highlight specials to drive sales

-- review commissions and agents' fees against the sales items to ensure they are encouraging high margin sales
+- review commissions and agents' fees against the sales items to ensure they're encouraging high margin sales

 - understand how discounting impacts your bottom line – discounting sales can erode profits and cash flow.

 Review your invoicing procedures

-The way your customers receive their invoices can influence the way they pay - good invoicing will ensure more prompt payments.
+The way your customers receive their invoices can influence the way they pay – good invoicing ensures prompt payments.

-- review how your invoices are set up.
-Do they have all the necessary information for the customer, including payment methods?
+- Review how your invoices are set up – work out if they provide all the necessary information for the customer, including payment methods.

-- look at how frequently invoices are sent.
-Send the invoice with the completed order delivered.
-Don't wait until the end of the week or month as this will add to the days outstanding for payment
+- Look at how frequently invoices are sent – send the invoice with the completed order delivered – don't wait until the end of the week or month because this will add to the days outstanding for payment.

-- review the procedures you have in place for customer disputes.
-The more quickly you settle any issues, the sooner you will get paid.
+- Review the procedures you have in place for customer disputes – the more quickly you settle any issues, the sooner you'll get paid.